wurstscript/wurstscript.github.io/_doc/manual/introduction.md

 // but it allows having constant arrays constant c = ["A", "B", "C"]
 // Initialized arrays provide a length attribute which is equal to the initial amount of items in the array
-// It is not updated when you modify the array and mostly intended for interation constant blen = b.length
+// It is not updated when you modify the array and mostly intended for iteration constant blen = b.length

 // inside a function